BroadbandForum/usp/specification/messages/index.md

       }
     }

 In response to this request the Agent returns all parameters, plus sub-Objects and their parameters, of the addressed instance.
-The Agent returns this data in the Get response using an field for each of the requested paths.
+The Agent returns this data in the Get response using a field for each of the requested paths.
 In this case:

     GetResp {
         req_path_results {